APA International Air: History

-The airline was founded in 1980 as a freight charter company, it started operations with a Douglas DC-6 from the Santo Domingo to Puerto Plata.
-In the mid-1990's, APA International Air focused on regular passenger flights with leased aircraft from Faucett Perú.
-By the end of 2001, APA International Air faced financial difficulties following the September 11 attacks.
+The airline was founded in February 1980 as a freight charter company.
+It started operations with a Douglas DC-6 from Santo Domingo to Puerto Plata.
+In the mid-1990's, APA International Air focused on regular passenger flights with wet-leased aircraft from Faucett Perú.
+By the end of 2001, APA faced financial difficulties following the September 11 attacks.